| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Comparative market analysis (CMA)

 When you sit down for your listing appointment, one of the most important things you’ll have with you is your comparative market analysis.
 This is an estimate of a property’s worth, determined by local comparable sales, market data, sale history, and location.
+CMAs are a place where an agent can really show off their knowledge and professional value.

 Related Article